-Project impacts on special-status plants and wildlife after the implementation of APMs would be less than significant.
+Project impacts on special-status plants and wildlife would include loss of blue oak woodland habitat (approximately 11 acres out of 65 acres on the site).
+Because of the prevalence of this habitat type on the site and in the surrounding rural area, the loss of this habitat is not cumulatively considerable.
+After the implementation of APMs, project impacts would be less than significant.
 Identified cumulative projects include PG&E projects within the existing substations, which does not represent foraging habitat for any special-status species, and others identified in Table 3.21-1, which may result in direct impacts to special-status species as well as the removal of potential special-status species movement or foraging habitat.
 Because so much of the lands surrounding the cumulative projects are already developed, potential impacts on special-status species transit and foraging would be less-than-significant.
-Therefore, the contribution of the Project to impacts on this species would not be cumulatively considerable.
+Therefore, the contribution of the Project to impacts on wildlife species habitat and dispersal would not be cumulatively considerable.

 Project impacts to common raptors and other nesting birds after implementation of APMs would be less than significant.
 APMs would protect any common raptor and other bird nests within the study area from disturbance during construction.
 The identified projects in Table 3.21-1 also have the potential to impact suitable nesting and foraging habitat for raptors.
 However, the total area of these existing and proposed cumulative projects is less than 1,500 acres.
-The Project itself is approximately 40 acres.
+The Project itself is approximately 40 acres, including 11 acres of permanent impacts to woodlands, which provide valuable nesting habitat for raptors and other migratory birds.
+The cumulative loss of oak woodland acreage would not change the character of oak forests and woodlands in the surrounding rural areas of Shasta County.
 Therefore, the Project, in combination with all identified cumulative projects, would not result in a cumulatively considerable impact to any raptors.